sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

 A transition only takes place when all API servers have converged to the same revision, are running, and hence use the same encryption configuration.

 - ->1: a new key secret is created if

   - encryption is being enabled via the API or
   - a new **to-be-encrypted** resource shows up or
   - the `EncryptionType` in the API does not match with the newest existing key or
   - based on time (once a **week** is the proposed rotation interval).

+  We wait until migrations are finished before a new key is created.
 - 1->2: when a new **created** key is found.
 - 2->3: when all API servers have **observed the read-key for resource GR**.
 - 3->4: when all GR instances have been rewritten in etcd and the key is marked as **migrated** for that GR by the migration mechanism.